- Location: Massachusetts

 - Ride your motorcycle between 12:30am and 5:00am.

-- Carry any passengers for the first 6 months of getting your license.
+- Carry any unrelated passengers under 18 years old for the first 6 months of getting your license.

 - Use a mobile phone for any reason while driving (unless there is an emergency).